Last updated on October 4th, 2023 at 01:12 pm

 Post-flight Care and Maintenance

-- After completing a night-time drone flight, it is crucial to properly care for your equipment and ensure its longevity.
+- After completing a night-time drone flight, it is crucial to care for your equipment and ensure its longevity properly.
 Some post-flight care and maintenance steps include:

 - Allow your drone’s batteries to cool down before recharging them.
 Follow the manufacturer’s guidelines for battery maintenance and storage.